folkertdev/rust-rfcs/text/3720-labeled-match.md

 }
 ```

 The more precise control flow information is also used by the borrow checker, so that more valid programs are accepted.
-Consider this program that errors, but is valid in practice:
+This program that uses a standard `loop` and `match` and runs into a "use of moved value" error:

 ```rust
 enum State { Foo, Bar, Baz, }